KellyBlack/Precalculus/documentation/source/exponentials.rst

 Exponential and Logarithmic Functions
 ---------------------------------------

-Goals for activity 9 (Section 3.1 of the book)
+Goals for Section 3.1 of the book
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Students should be able to do each of the following: